-Pursuant to the FY 2019

-Appropriations Act, no more than 10

-percent of the funds made available for

-BUILD Transportation grants (or \$90

-million) may be awarded to projects in

-a single State.
-The Act also directs that

-not more than 50 percent of the funds

-provided for BUILD Transportation

-grants (or \$450 million) shall be used for

-projects located in rural areas with

-population equal to or less than

-200,000, and directs that not more than 50 percent of the funds provided for BUILD Transportation grants (or \$450 million) shall be used for projects located in urbanized areas with a population of more than 200,000.
+Pursuant to the FY 2020 Appropriations Act, no more than 10 percent of the funds made available for BUILD Transportation grants (or \$100 million) may be awarded to projects in a single State.
+The Act also directs that not more than 50 percent of the funds provided for BUILD Transportation grants (or \$500 million) shall be awarded to projects located in rural areas (as defined in section C.4.(a)) and directs that not more than 50 percent of the funds provided for BUILD Transportation grants (or \$500 million) shall be awarded to projects located in urbanized areas (as defined in section C.4.(a)).
 Further, DOT must take measures to ensure an equitable geographic distribution of grant funds, an appropriate balance in addressing the needs of urban and rural areas, and investment in a variety of transportation modes.